 Ninety-two percent.
-A total of 566 million pounds.
-That’s how much of the production related waste (PRW) our reporting facilities recycled, recovered for energy or treated in 2018.
+A total of 580 million pounds.
+That’s how much of the production-related waste our reporting facilities recycled, recovered for energy or treated in 2018.
 From 2012 to 2018, we've reduced our production-related waste footprint by 41%.
-It’s a commitment reflected in the latest Environmental Protection Agency (EPA) TRI National Analysis Report.
+It’s a commitment reflected in the Environmental Protection Agency (EPA) TRI National Analysis Report.
 And we’re nowhere near done yet.

 Efficient processes require saving energy.
-That's why we’ve invested more than $600 million, and years of hard work into energy saving initiatives, and we'll continue to do so.
-In fact, over the last five years we’ve saved enough energy to power 360,000 households for an entire year.
+That's why we’ve invested more than $600 million, and years of hard work and innovation into energy saving initiatives, and we'll continue to do so.
+In fact, over the last five years we’ve saved enough energy to power more than 360,000 households for an entire year.
 As an active partner and leader in the industry, we were recognized as Energy Star Partner of the Year in 2017.

-Every year since 2012, Koch has been named the Environmental Protection Agency’s either first- or second-ranked company for pollution prevention initiatives.
-Since 2012, we implemented more than 1,000 pollution prevention activities – practices that reduce the amount of materials entering the waste stream, including changes in the design, manufacturing process, purchase or use of materials.
+Since 2012, we have implemented more than 1,000 pollution reduction activities – practices that reduce the amount of materials entering the waste stream, including changes in the design, manufacturing process, purchase or use of materials.
 Our companies are applying new technologies to monitor emissions leaks and correct and prevent them in real time.
 And our companies are investing in improvements -- one Georgia-Pacific facility has decreased its sulfur dioxide emissions by 94%.

 We’re all about making life, including wildlife, better.
-Thirteen Koch sites, comprising 311,000 acres, have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
+Fourteen Koch sites, comprising more than 312,900 acres, have earned Wildlife Habitat Council Certification for commitment to habitat conservation and environmental education.
 This is just one of the many ways we’re partnering with our communities for positive change.